Tragic Case: Former Raiders Player Henry Ruggs III Sentenced to Prison for Fatal Drunken Crash

 “Today is a very heavy day,” Valdez said.
 “I think it marks a point in the case where there is some resolution on the criminal side of the case.
 But unfortunately that doesn’t really put an end to the family and their healing process.”

 In court documents filed before the sentencing hearing, Ruggs’ lawyers had asked the judge to keep the length of their client’s prison time in the range of three to 10 years.
-Chesnoff and Richard Schonfeld noted that Ruggs “wishes that he could turn back time and change the outcome of the tragic events of November 2, 2021.”
+Chesnoff and Richard Schonfeld noted that Ruggs “wishes that he might turn back time and change the outcome of the tragic events of November 2, 2021.”

 The lawyers presented a medical analysis of Ruggs’ life and health, background information, and testimonial letters in support of Ruggs.
 Several of the letters were from teachers and staff at Dr. Percy L. Julian High School (still Robert E. Lee High School when Ruggs attended high school) in Montgomery, Alabama, where Ruggs became a star.
 Mike Locksleywho coached Ruggs at the collegiate level to Alabama, also wrote a letter in support of Ruggs.
 Now, he is the head coach in Maryland.

 In the hours before the crash, police said Ruggs was at Topgolf near the Strip with three other people, including his girlfriend, Kiara Je’nai Kilgo-Washington.
 Police cited a copy of the receipt from Topgolf, showing an account under the name of Kilgo-Washington for food, drinks and play.
 The group was charged for more than 20 drinks, most of which contained tequila, according to police.
-Authorities also reported that Ruggs and Kilgo-Washington were at a friend’s house for about three hours before the crash.
+Authorities also reported that Ruggs and Kilgo-Washington were at a friend’s house for regarding three hours before the crash.
 According to police, Ruggs was playing pool and learning poker at the friend’s house.

-Outside of the few words spoken in court, Ruggs has not spoken publicly about the case.
+Outside of the few words spoken in court, Ruggs has not spoken publicly regarding the case.
 Police obtained a transcript of a phone call from the prison on the day of the crash in which Ruggs, speaking to an unidentified man, admitted to being intoxicated.
 He said in the call, which lasted five minutes, that the last thing he remembered before the crash was learning to play poker.
 “I don’t even remember getting out of there,” he said, according to the transcript obtained by police.

 A court decision last year allowed Ruggs to leave home confinement twice a week to train at a Las Vegas Valley venue.
 Around the same time, the court allowed him to move to California for then-unidentified medical treatment.
 Documents filed by Ruggs’ attorneys on Aug.
 1 say Ruggs was treated for trauma from May 2 to May 30, 2022, at Mental Health Collective in Newport Beach, California.
 The documents state that Ruggs received 24-hour residential treatment for a diagnosis of post-traumatic stress disorder, according to clinical director Kristen Zaleski.